-The Board considers collectively and individually that they have made decisions during the financial year to 31 March 2023 that would be most likely to promote the success of the Company for the benefit of its stakeholders as a whole, having regard to the matters set out in Section 172(1) (a) to (f) of the Companies Act 2006 ("S.172(1)").
+The Board considers collectively and individually that they have made decisions during the financial year ending 31 March 2024 that would be most likely to promote the success of the Company for the benefit of its stakeholders as a whole, having regard to the matters set out in Section 172(1) (a) to (f) of the Companies Act 2006 ("S.172(1)").

-Statutory directors of the Company have been appointed due to their positions within the Arup Group, for example as members of the Arup Group Board; the Operations Executive (an executive committee of the Arup Group Board whose role is to manage the overall operations and performance of the firm within the framework established by the Arup Group Board), the Region Boards or by a direct link to these bodies.
+Statutory directors of the Company have been appointed due to their roles within the Arup Group, for example as members of the Arup Group Board; the Operations Executive (an executive committee of the Arup Group Board whose role is to manage the overall operations and performance of the firm within the framework established by the Arup Group Board), the Region Boards or have been appointed from senior positions in Arup Group where they bring a diverse perspective to discussion.
 This ensures that all statutory directors are fully informed of and aligned with the decisions of the Arup Group Board, as these are filtered down throughout the Arup Group via these bodies.
-This link also directly informs and ensures the statutory directors in their responsibilities to perform their duties as directors in accordance with S.172(1).
+This link also directly informs and assures the statutory directors in their responsibilities to perform their duties as directors in accordance with S.172(1).